-You’ll want to purchase a specialized baby bottles brush that comes with a larger brush and a smaller part for cleaning nipples.
-These are pretty common and easy to find.
+If you are going to be using baby bottles, then you’ll want to purchase a specialized baby bottle brush that comes with a larger brush and a smaller part for cleaning nipples.
+The Munchkin 2 Pack Bottle Brush is my go-to.

-Then there is the most detailed type of baby monitor which is a baby movement monitor that tells you the baby’s movements, oxygen levels, and heart rate.
-Our favorite is the Owlet Smart Sock which can be bought with an HSA/FSA.
+Then, there is the most detailed type of baby monitor which is a baby movement monitor that tells you the baby’s movements, oxygen levels, and heart rate.
+Our favorite is the Owlet Smart Sock and Baby Monitor Duo which can be bought with an HSA/FSA.

 Obviously your baby will need clothes.
 The very basics you’ll need:

 - 5–10 onesies

 Newborns suck as a way to soothe themselves.
 I consider a pacifier essential for both the parent’s sanity and the baby’s happiness.
 The Bibs Pacifier is a favorite among many moms.
 They come in on-trend muted colors and a glow in the dark option!
 Those are my favorite because they are super easy to find in a blackout room.

 If your baby starts to feel warm or acts lethargic, a forehead thermometer will save you time and effort.
 Plus, you will be able to use it without disturbing your baby.